Get Back on Track:

 Sometimes, however, your tasks won’t line up well with the fixed block schedule used in the Pomodoro Technique or a study group doesn’t make sense for what you need to review.
 There are dozens of other study techniques that can be used to ensure your retention of material.
 Here are a few to get you started:

-Reverse learning is a study technique recommended specifically for dedicated study, for example, as you’re preparing for your licensing exams.
+Problem-Based Learning (also called reverse learning) is a learning technique often used in a classroom setting, in which a class meeting is focused around answering a clinical case question and learning the relevant material as you go.
+PBL also works as a study technique for dedicated study, for example, as you’re preparing for your licensing exams.
 In this context, you can use a Qbank to reverse-engineer your studies.
+Give this a try at home!
 Instead of starting by reading chapters in First Aid® or watching high-yield video lectures, start by answering clinical case questions.
 Read through the questions and answer them first, practice test-style.
 Then, use the related materials (such as text and video answer explanations, First Aid® references, etc.) to enhance your understanding of the topics, or to better understand why the correct answers are in fact correct.
 Are you new to patient-centered clinical vignettes?
 Lecturio has a free eBook that walks you through the ins and outs of reading and answering 30 different Qbank-style questions to help get you started.

+Spaced Repetition is a study technique you’re actually probably somewhat familiar with in another context.
 Unless you have a photographic memory, you likely won’t remember everything you studied on the first try.
 Regularly reviewing what you’ve learned is as important as learning it right the first time.
 There are many retention strategies out there – some people use paper or virtual flashcards for recall, some people use songs to help jog their memories, and some use mnemonics to keep information straight.
 But how often should you review certain topics?
-Spaced Repetition is one method.
 The idea behind Spaced Repetition is that, instead of learning as many facts as possible within a short period of time, you should review material at increasingly spaced intervals after learning it.
+If this sounds a lot like learning with flashcards, that’s because it is similar!
+However, the key with Spaced Repetition is these increased intervals, which are based on not only whether or not you answer a recall question correctly, but how confident you are in your answer.

 You too have the opportunity for your medical school curriculum to be mirrored in the Lecturio learning environment.
 Apply now to have your medical school’s curriculum mapped to create a custom library directly within Lecturio Premium.
 This allows you to keep up with your regular curriculum and optimize your studying at home for a maximum level of efficiency.
 Interested?
 Send us an email: firstname.lastname@example.org.